puppetlabs/puppet-docs/source/puppet/5.3/services_agent_unix.markdown

      runinterval = 2h
    ```

-   If you don't need an aggressive schedule of configuration runs, a longer run interval lets your Puppet master server(s) handle many more agent nodes.
+   If you don't need an aggressive schedule of configuration runs, a longer run interval lets your Puppet master servers handle many more agent nodes.

 ### Run Puppet agent as a cron job